 Writing Prompt: Identify a historical period that you like, and write a story in that setting.
 Don't bother researching anything until you're done.

 This episode of Writing Excuses has been brought to you by Audible.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, February 12th, 2012 at 8:15 pm and is filed under Alternate History, Fantasy, Genre, Season 7, Setting.
+This entry was posted on Sunday, February 12th, 2012 at 8:15 pm and is filed under Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.